golemfactory/golem-docs/src/pages/docs/golem/overview/requestor-faq.md

 ## Are there any stats for the network?

-Yes, you can check out [Golem Stats](https://stats.golem.network/).
+Yes, you can check them out here: [Golem Stats](https://stats.golem.network/).

 ## How does CPU/h pricing work?